Over 80 lawmakers call on Biden to cancel up to $50,000 in debt per student

 Congresswoman Deborah Ross (D-N.C.) and other lawmakers introduced a bill that would broaden relief for borrowers who’ve defaulted or made late payments on their student loans, making it easier to remove that from their credit history.

-She’s also advocating for things like increasing pell grants to make tuition more affordable.
+She’s also advocating for solutions such as increasing Pell Grants to make tuition more affordable.

-“We have got to make it much more affordable for people to get education, so that they don’t have the debt in the first place,” Ross said.
+“We have got to make it much more affordable for people to get an education so that they don’t have the debt in the first place,” Ross said.